Originally written in French by Olivia Mazon. Translated by Hannah-Mei Grisley.

 In May 2016, the cosmetics giant notably invested in a British incubator to support the growth of startups with high potential and in the launch phase.
 There was a lot of interest but very few were the right fit.
 A selection process without precedent was undertaken: 180 startups started the process but only 5 survived.
 The idea was to represent the very wide spectrum of a multi-products brand: custom nail art printing, creating personalized cosmetics, a platform connecting brands and influencers… The sectors are very diversified, proving that beyond its exhaustive size, this business is interested today in what will happen tomorrow.

 One year later, the group reiterated this by announcing its partnership with Station F, the biggest startup incubator in the world.
-The group was allowed to add a programme dedicated to digital beauty.
+The group was allowed to add a program dedicated to digital beauty.
 A win-win collaboration: allowing incubators to introduce sectors not traditionally involved in the creation of startups, according to Xavier Niel.
-It is the first FMCG business to be integrated into a startup hub and to direct the 27th programme theme.
+It is the first FMCG business to be integrated into a startup hub and to direct the 27th program theme.

 More than a Title